aws-samples/hpc-cost-simulator/docs/SlurmLogParser.md

 Online means HCS will call the `sacct` command directly, which requires the Linux machine to have `sacct` installed and configured as well as the permissions to access accounting records from **all users**.

-Running in this mode will store the output of the `sacct` command in a CSV file to allow additional analysis to be done offline (minimizing calls the Slurm headnode).
+Running in this mode will store the output of the `sacct` command in a CSV file to allow additional analysis to be done offline (minimizing calls the Slurm head node).
 You need to provide the name of this CSV file using the `--sacct-output-file` argument.

-If the Slurm `bin` folder is not in your path, you will also need to provide the `--slurm-root` argumarnt, pointing to the Slurm `bin` folder.
+If the Slurm `bin` folder is not in your path, you will also need to provide the `--slurm-root` argument, pointing to the Slurm `bin` folder.

 **Note**: You can't use both `--sacct-input-file` and `--sacct-output-file` together.